Morlit55/DRML/Entries/SmartE/SmartE.md

 * 2003-03: SmarteLOCK is announced.
 Incorporating the technology of Fusion and Crunch though its unknown if it was also part of the later Microsoft deal.[^Crunch_and_SmarteLOCK]
 * 2003-09-30: Smarte Solutions announces their partnership with Microsoft Game Studios[^SmartE_Microsoft_Partnership].
 Licensing both SmarteSECURE and SmarteMASTER.
 * 2003-11-11: First known game using SmartE is released.
 Dungeon Siege: Legends of Aranna from Gas Powered Game.[^DS:LOA_PCGW]
-* 2003-12: SmarteCD, SmartePAY, SmarteKEY and SmarteMEDIA stops being listed on SmartE's website and are possibly discontinued.[^Rundown_December] SmarteKEY would reappear during 2004 though and SmarteMASTER would disappear.[^SmartE_rundown2]
+* 2003-12: SmarteCD, SmartePAY, SmarteKEY and SmarteMEDIA stops being listed on SmartE's website and are possibly discontinued.[^Rundown_December] SmarteKEY would reappear during 2004 though and SmarteMASTER would disappear in turn.[^SmartE_rundown2]
 * 2004-09-20: Smarte Solutions merges with the also Texas based Vincera Software and takes their name.
-Becoming Vincera, Inc.[^Smarte_buys_Vincera]
+Becoming Vincera, Inc.[^Smarte_buys_Vincera] Stops listing the SmartE  protection suite as a product they are offering.[^Vincera_website]
 * 2007-10-23: Last known game using SmartE is released.
 Age of Empires III: The Asian Dynasties by Ensemble Studios and Big Huge Games.[^AOE3_PCGW]

 [^DS:LOA_PCGW]: [Dungeon Siege: Legends of Aranna PCGW entry](https://www.pcgamingwiki.com/wiki/Dungeon_Siege:_Legends_of_Aranna)